ibm-cloud-docs/vpc/vpn-add-connection.md

    * **Timeout (secs)** - How long to wait for a response from the peer gateway.
 By default, a peer gateway is considered inactive if a response isn't received within 10 seconds.
 1. In the **Policies** section, specify the Internet Key Exchange (IKE) and Internet Protocol Security (IPsec) options to use for Phase 1 and Phase 2 negotiation of the connection.
    * Select **Auto** if you want the gateway to try to automatically establish the connection.
-   * Select or create custom policies if you need to enforce particular security requirements, or the VPN gateway for the other network doesn't support the security proposals that are tried by auto-negotiation.
+   * Select or create custom policies if you need to enforce particular security requirements, or if the VPN gateway for the other network doesn't support the security proposals that are tried by auto-negotiation.

 ## Adding a connection by using the CLI
 {: #vpn-using-cli-add-connection}